 Note that in this case we have no longitudinal data over three points for unsuccessful applicants, and only 7 successful ones.
 For these, TRL level goes from 3.4 to 4.6 to 6.1.
-Similar figures to ones below are obtained when looking at the cross-sectional cohort.
+Similar figures to ones in Figure 8 are obtained when looking at the cross-sectional cohort.

-Figure 8 Project TRL, mean (CR&D and Demonstrator strands only, both businesses and academics) (cohort: mixed)
+Figure 8 - Project TRL, mean (CR&D and Demonstrator strands only, both businesses and academics) (cohort: mixed)

-Source: Longitudinal survey, baseline Nov-Dec 2018; interim survey Nov 2019-Jan 2020; and final survey, Dec 2022 -Feb 2023.
+Source: Longitudinal survey, baseline Nov-Dec 2018; interim survey Nov 2019-Jan 2020; and final survey, Dec 2022-Feb 2023.
 Ipsos/Technopolis.
 Base: 42 successful and 11 unsuccessful applicants (CR&D and Demonstrator strands only, both businesses and academics) with observations at both baseline and interim, plus 25 successful and 4 unsuccessful applicants with observations at final stage.

-Given the nature of the Use-inspired Research Hubs, that are advancing a set of interconnected work packages, the study has not collected information at project level, as such we do not present a single statistic that showcases TRL progress made so far.
+Given the nature of the Use-inspired Research Hubs, that are advancing a set of interconnected work packages, the study has not collected information at project level, as such we do not present a single statistic that showcases TRL progress made so far.9

 The description of the Use-inspired Research Hubs progress (as shown in their websites, ResearchFish and the Mid-term review) shows that the overall portfolio of the Use-inspired Research Hubs is varied but mostly concentrated around applied research (instead of basic research or low TLR levels, 1-2).
 In fact, it seems that Use-inspired Research Hubs are predominantly focussed on TRLs 3-6, with the expectation that collaboration with industrial partners will support TRL progression from TRL5 onwards.
-For example, despite NCNR's explicit priority to focus on 'fundamental low-to-medium TRLs', projects presented for the mid-term review back in includes industry collaborative projects developed to TRL7.